Nighttime Monitoring for Epilepsy Families — Beyond the Camera

 The Camera Problem

-For families living with epilepsy, nighttime is the scariest time.
-Seizures during sleep are harder to detect, and the consequences of an unwitnessed nocturnal seizure can be devastating.
-SUDEP — Sudden Unexpected Death in Epilepsy — occurs most often during sleep.
+For families living with epilepsy, nighttime monitoring is a persistent concern.
+Seizures during sleep are harder to observe than daytime events, and SUDEP — Sudden Unexpected Death in Epilepsy — occurs most often during sleep.

 So parents set up cameras.
 They sleep with one eye on a monitor.
 They install baby monitors for teenagers who would be mortified if their friends knew.
 It works, sort of.
 But it comes with real costs.